kustomzone/monorepo/packages/web3torrent/notes/channels-integration.md

 ### Channel setup

-**Uploader:**: Upon the first request for data of an unkown peer; create a new, unidirectional payment channel with me (the uploader) as the "beneficiary", and the peer (the downloader) as the "payer".
+**Uploader:**: Upon the first request for data of an unkown peer; create a new, unidirectional payment channel with me (the uploader) as the "recipient", and the peer (the downloader) as the "payer".
 This action is associated with the `paymentChannelClient.createChannel()` API call.
 Then choke the downloader and send them a `STOP` notification (which is a prompt for a payment).

 **Downloader:** When the "ChannelProposed" event fires, automatically join that channel.